siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-### Registering the Schema and Codec
+### Registering Schema and Codec

-Create a codec to convert the node specification to a node and register it in the schema:
+Create a codec to convert the node specification into a node and register it with the schema:

 ```go
 func NewTextNodeCodec() scheme.Codec {